emla Frequently Asked Questions

 Do not apply Emla cream to any open wounds (except leg ulcers).

 Can I use Emla for hair removal or tattoos?

 Emla creams and patches can significantly reduce the pain of minor, superficial cosmetic procedures.
 Always consult your doctor or pharmacist for advice on whether this product will be suitable for you.

-Can I use Emla if I am pregnant or breast feeding?
+Can I use Emla if I am pregnant?

 Is Emla recommended for premature babies?

 Do not use Emla for premature babies. (<37 weeks gestational age)

 Is Emla safe to be used after its expiry date?